 Big Timber Creek flows out of Montana’s Crazy Mountains north of Big Timber, MT.
 Running east out of the mountains, the creek gradually turns southward and flows into the Yellowstone River just east of Big Timber.
-Most of the creek travels through private lands but the headwater areas are on the Custer Gallatin National Forest National Forest.
+Most of the creek travels through private lands but the headwater areas are on the Custer Gallatin National Forest.

 The Crazy Mountains are an island mountain range that many people know because of the way they dominate the horizon north of Interstate 90 in the Livingston/Big Timber area.
 The Crazies offer a number of great hikes but suffers a lack of access.
 Fortunately, the Big Timber Canyon trailhead provides access to popular day hikes and backpacking opportunities.